Encumbrance Certificate – Everything You Need to Know About EC_Banner

 Importance of EC in Real Estate Transactions

-An encumbrance certificate is a crucial document required while buying or selling real estate for the following reasons:
+An encumbrance certificate is an important document required while buying or selling real estate for the following reasons:

 • Homeowners or sellers can affirm that the house does not have any outstanding liabilities and effect hassle-free property sales.